-Objectives / Topics Covered Develop teamwork and communication skills.
+Objectives / Topics Covered Build sequences that include loops.
 Understand how loops can simplify repeated actions in a program.
 Lessons Coding Card Game: Loops Work together to build a sequence of instructions using loops to help a character move through a maze.
 Coding Card Game: Loops 2 Continue practicing with loops by creating new sequences to solve different maze challenges as a team.